heinu123/PlayIntegrityNEXT/Fp_Downloader.apk to use with play integrity by chiteroman/README.md

 2 Download the chiteroman's module (https://github.com/chiteroman/PlayIntegrityFix/releases/latest)

 3 Flash the playcurl and the chiteroman's module  > reboot.
-[Note: playcurl will be disabled by default, don't enable it]

 4 Install fp_downloader.apk, launch the app and grant the necessary permissions.